Meet Pete

 Democrats erode our nation by disrespecting elected representatives who dare oppose their policies, and many have lost integrity in how they advocate for their proposals.
 Opponents are “racist” when seeking true equal treatment under the law, “conspiracy theorists” when wanting election integrity, and “nativist” when calling for enforcement of our immigration laws.

-For these reasons, I am committed now more than ever in bringing back a conservative Republican majority to the House of Representatives in the next election.
+For these reasons, I am committed now more than ever in expanding our conservative Republican majority in the House of Representatives.